-LITTLE ROCK, Ark. -- An economically struggling Arkansas city in the midst of a revitalization plan continued flooding Tuesday as the Arkansas River crested its banks, but local officials said even after the waters recede, the community's resilience will bolster recovery.
+LITTLE ROCK, Ark. -- An economically struggling Arkansas city is preparing for record-breaking floods, though local officials say even after the waters recede, the community's resilience will bolster recovery.